aquasecurity/kube-bench/docs/README.md

 `kube-bench` runs checks specified in `controls` files that are a YAML representation of the CIS Kubernetes Benchmark checks.
-There is a `controls` file per kubernetes version and node type.
+There is a `controls` file per Kubernetes version and node type.

-`controls` for the various versions of kubernetes can be found in directories with same name as the kubernetes versions under `cfg/`, for example `cfg/1.12`.
+`controls` for the various versions of Kubernetes can be found in directories with the same name as the Kubernetes versions under `cfg/`, for example, `cfg/1.12`.
 `controls` are also organized by distribution under the `cfg` directory for example `cfg/ocp-3.10`.

 ## Controls

-`controls` is a YAML document that contains checks that must be run against a specific kubernetes node type, master or node and version.
+`controls` is a YAML document that contains checks that must be run against a specific Kubernetes node type, master or node and version.

 `controls` is the fundamental input to `kube-bench`.
 The following is an example of a basic `controls`: